BartlomiejF/JAVEC/README.md

     git clone https://github.com/BartlomiejF/JAVEC

-The code is based on Python standard library so no additional packages are required
+The code is based on Python standard library so no additional packages are required.

 ## Usage